Population of Nanjing in December of 1937: Civilian population

-An official survey conducted in March 1937 had put the total civilian population of Nanking at 1,019,667.
+An official survey conducted in March 1937 had put the total civilian population of Nanjing at 1,019,667.
 However, most of the city's population, particularly the wealthy and middle class, fled after the Japanese starting bombing it in August.
 Most of those who stayed behind were the very poor who had nowhere else to go, as well as the officials who had jobs with the city government.

 In the first weeks of December, as the Japanese were advancing on the city, rapid population movements took place both into and out of the city.
-On the one hand, many inhabitants of Nanking attempted to flee to neighboring villages in the last days before the city's fall.
-On the other hand, refugees were streaming into the city from the rural villages around Nanking which were being burned down by the Chinese Army.
-Starting on December 7, the Chinese Army launched a scorched earth policy of incinerating houses around Nanking to deprive the oncoming Japanese soldiers of shelter.
+On the one hand, many inhabitants of Nanjing attempted to flee to neighboring villages in the last days before the city's fall.
+On the other hand, refugees were streaming into the city from the rural villages around Nanjing which were being burned down by the Chinese Army.
+Starting on December 7, the Chinese Army launched a scorched earth policy of incinerating houses around Nanjing to deprive the oncoming Japanese soldiers of shelter.
 These chaotic conditions made it difficult to keep track of the city's population.

-In November, foreign residents of the city had constituted the International Committee, which in turn created a demilitarized zone for refugees in central Nanking called the Nanking Safety Zone.
-By the time of the city's fall, much of Nanking's remaining population had congregated within the safety zone.
+In November, foreign residents of the city had constituted the International Committee, which in turn created a demilitarized zone for refugees in central Nanjing called the Nanking Safety Zone.
+By the time of the city's fall, much of Nanjing's remaining population had congregated within the safety zone.

 Primary sources

-No official statistics attest to Nanking's population in December 1937.
-However, a variety of contemporary estimates do exist, including the views of foreign residents of Nanking such as John Rabe, statements by Western journalists, the sampling survey conducted by Lewis Smythe, and the population registration of the Japanese occupation.
+No official statistics attest to Nanjing's population in December 1937.
+However, a variety of contemporary estimates do exist, including the views of foreign residents of Nanjing such as John Rabe, statements by Western journalists, the sampling survey conducted by Lewis Smythe, and the population registration of the Japanese occupation.

 In December, members of the International Committee, including George Ashmore Fitch and its leader John Rabe, estimated the city's civilian population at approximately 200,000.
 Rabe, however, revised his estimate upwards on January 14 to "250,000 to 300,000 civilians" in a letter to the Japanese embassy.
 Rabe stated that earlier figures had been "deliberately cautious guesses".
-However, when another committee member, Lewis Smythe, compiled a population survey of Nanking the same year, he reaffirmed that Nanking's civilian population at the time the city fell was between 200,000 and 250,000.
+However, when another committee member, Lewis Smythe, compiled a population survey of Nanjing the same year, he reaffirmed that Nanjing's civilian population at the time the city fell was between 200,000 and 250,000.

-By contrast, most Western journalists who were in Nanking in November and December 1937 put forward much lower population numbers of around 150,000.
+By contrast, most Western journalists who were in Nanjing in November and December 1937 put forward much lower population numbers of around 150,000.
 For instance, New York Times reporter F. Tillman Durdin supported the estimate of 150,000.
-By the time that the Japanese forces occupying Nanking attempted to formally register the city's entire population in late December, 1937, and early January, 1938, 160,000 people were recorded.
+By the time that the Japanese forces occupying Nanjing attempted to formally register the city's entire population in late December, 1937, and early January, 1938, 160,000 people were recorded.
 However, the Japanese often did not count young children and elderly women in their registration.